artefactual-labs/enduro/docs/installation.md

 [Security Configuration](./security-configuration.md) guide before exposing Enduro to operators.

+By default, Enduro applies pending database migrations automatically when it starts.
+See [Database Migrations](./database-migrations.md) to manage migrations manually or before downgrading Enduro to a release with an older database schema.

 ### API server

 The configuration attribute `api.listen` determines the address where Enduro